Logo Silver Travellers

 Jardín Botánico Histórico La Concepción

-We have made a habit of also visiting at least one big park during a city break.
-We can then escape the hustle and bustle of the city for a while and relax among all the greenery.
+We have made a habit of also visiting at least one big park during a city break so we can escape the hustle and bustle of the city for a while and relax amidst the greenery.

-In Malaga, you have several parks and gardens that are definitely worth a visit.
-But the one you must have seen as a nature lover is the La Concepción botanical garden.
+In Malaga, there are several parks and gardens that are definitely worth a visit.
+But the one you must see as a nature lover is the La Concepción botanical garden.
 This 55-hectare garden was laid out in English style in the mid-19th century.
 You will find an impressive collection of tropical and subtropical plants.
 And, of course, the requisite ponds and even waterfalls.
-The botanical garden is located at the foot of the Montes de Malaga, about five kilometres by bike from the city centre.
-From here you also have a fine view of the city.
+The botanical garden is located at the foot of the Montes de Málaga, about five kilometres by bike from the city centre.
+You also get a great view of the city from here.

 Botanical garden